I-Brain-BCI/ibrain_website/content/contact/index.md

       title: Contact Us
       subtitle:
       text: |
         Ready to join our team?
-Get in touch with us for more information about current opportunities or to discuss potential collaborations.
+Please visit our [Join Us page](../join-us/) or  write directly about possible positions and/or questions.

-        For career opportunities, please visit our [Join Us page](../join-us/).
+        Additionally, please contact here about other interests including collaborations.

       # Contact (add or remove contact options as necessary)
       email: ibrain@smart.org.cn
       address: